arepetti/Tinkwell/Documentation/Glossary.md

 #### Agent
 A synonym for [firmlet](#firmlet), when it does not expose a gRPC service (but can consume them).
+**Note**: When used in the context of the [Executor](#executor) it represents the command that must be executed when it receives notification of a specific event.

 *See also:* [Firmlet](#firmlet), [gRPC host](#grpc-host), [DLL host](#dll-host)